-What could be better than the traditional pride march to wrap up this scorching Pride month?
-The Inter-LGBT, the organizing association for the event, invites us this Saturday, June 28 starting at 1:30 PM for a route from Palais-Royal - Musée du Louvre metro to Place de la Nation.
-It’s the perfect time to bring out your most beautiful signs and your shiniest glitter to celebrate love and LGBTQIA+ identities!
+What could be better than the traditional pride parade to wrap up this sizzling Pride month?
+The Inter-LGBT, the organizing association of the event, invites us to gather this Saturday, June 28 starting at 1:30 PM for a route from the Palais-Royal - Musée du Louvre metro to Place de la Nation.
+It's time to bring out your most beautiful signs and your shiniest glitter to celebrate love and LGBTQIA+ identities!

 Voir cette publication sur Instagram